antronerds/r2-tutorials/docs/Correlating_Genes.md

     literature search query tailored to your needs.
 That being slightly out of scope of this tutorial, click the "Go to Pubmed with query" button to find the article.
-5. This article is actually published work by our group where the relation between the MCM genes and MYCN was proven experimentally.
+5. This article is actually published work by a collaborting group where the relation between the MCM genes and MYCN was proven experimentally.

     ![](_static/images/CorrelatingGenes/FindGenes_PubReminerresult.png "Figure19: The correlation between MCM genes and MYCN was proven experimentallyin thisarticle.")